-This book’s provocative title instantly made me wonder why.
+Never Show a T-Rex a Book is a provocative title and instantly made me wonder…why?
 What disasters follow if one commits the folly of book sharing with a dinosaur?
 The answer is a joyous tribute to the life-changing potential of words, books and libraries.

 The book opens by repeating the warning of the title and adding a challenge to imagine what would happen.
 What if the dinosaur then learnt to read?
 Perhaps the impact would be immense; not only would she acquire vast knowledge, but she would become full of hopes, aspirations and passions.
 The delightful illustrations show the mayhem that would ensue as dinosaurs invade the classroom, and the anarchy as they govern the country and prioritise cinemas and popcorn… and libraries.